srimutyala/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ###Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+A search for German sign images on the internet yielded a few signs that ranged from decent to bad quality.
+A few were handpicked(with varying degrees of quality) and resized to 32x32x3.
+The model was run on these images are the results are presented below.

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]